taskflow/taskflow/doc/advanced/thread.md

-# A1: Thread Management and Task Execution
+# A1: Thread Management and Executor

 We discuss in this tutorial the thread management and task execution schemes of Cpp-Taskflow.